tlevine/urchin/readme.md

 If you _source_ shell code in your test scripts, it is the test scripts themselves that must be run with the shell specified.

-To that end, urchin supports the `-s <shell>` option, which instructs urchin to invoke the test scripts with the specified shell; e.g., `-s bash`
+To that end, Urchin supports the `-s <shell>` option, which instructs Urchin to invoke the test scripts with the specified shell; e.g., `-s bash`.
+(In addition, Urchin sets environment variable `TEST_SHELL` to the specfied shell.)

-Note that only test scripts that either have no shebang line at all or have shebang line '#!/bin/sh' are invoked with the specified shell.
+Note that only test scripts that either have no shebang line at all or have shebang line `#!/bin/sh` are invoked with the specified shell.
-This allows non-shell test scripts or test scripts for _specific, hard-coded_ shells to coexist with those whose invocation should be controlled by `-s`.
+This allows non-shell test scripts or test scripts for specific shells to coexist with those whose invocation should be controlled by `-s`.

 To test with multiple shells in sequence, use something like: